God willing, you will be gifted another decade or more of life experience.

 Over the past decade, Angel and I have gradually learned to pay more attention to the beauty and practicality of living a simpler life.
 A life uncluttered by most of the meaningless drama, distraction, and busyness people fill their lives with, leaving us with space for what’s truly meaningful.
 A life that isn’t constant rushing, worrying and stress, but instead contemplation, creation, and connection with the people and projects that matter most to us.

 By redefining our priorities, and building healthy rituals to back them up, we’ve literally been able to change our lives.
-And this is now a healthy practice we coach our course students though every single day as well.
+And again, this is now a healthy practice we coach our course students though every single day as well.

 If you’ve been feeling overwhelmed and stressed out a lot lately, I highly recommend you rethink how you’re spending your time, and replace the meaningless with the meaningful.